On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Framework and standard properties

 where $c_M(P)$ is the coefficient of $P$ for the monomial $M$.
-One can define several maps which we use multiple times in the rest of the paper, but first let us set a few notations, for $A,B,C$ non-commutative polynomials,
+In this subsection we define several maps on $\PP_d$ which we use multiple times in the rest of the paper, but first let us set a few notations.
+For $A,B,C$ non-commutative polynomials,